CONCUSSION MANAGEMENT PLAN - GREATER BIRMINGHAM YOUTH LACROSSE ASSOCIATION

 Recognition and Diagnosis of Concussion and Post-Concussion Management:

-Once an athlete has been formally diagnosed by a healthcare physician with any form of concussion or mild traumatic brain injury, he/she will NOT be allowed to return to any practice or competition.
+Once an athlete has been removed from play for suspected concussion and/or formally diagnosed by a healthcare physician with any form of concussion or mild traumatic brain injury, he/she will NOT be allowed to return to any practice or competition.

 Following initial injury, the athlete should be evaluated and monitored by their personal healthcare physician.